Oliver1703dk/flood_detection_system/setup_guide.md

    Install any extra libraries required for optimized inference (TensorRT bindings, etc.).

 3. **Repository configuration**
-   - Mirror the Pi’s `config.py` (at least for MQTT settings).
-You may keep other values identical unless the Jetson needs device-specific overrides.
+   - Mirror the Pi's `config.py` (at least for MQTT settings) but keep `MQTT_BROKER_URL` at `localhost` when the broker runs on this Jetson.
    - Place heavier YOLO weights (e.g., `small`, `medium`, `large`, `xlarge`) under `yolov8_processor/model/<tier>/`.
    - Set environment variables for the LLM if using a hosted API (e.g., `export OPENAI_API_KEY=...`).
+   - Install and start Mosquitto (or your chosen broker) so remote Pis can connect to this Jetson instance.

 4. **Run the inference worker**
    ```bash